CommonAccord/Cmacc-Org/Doc/G/Intel_Com/USPrivacyBill/Sec/FTC-Authority.md

 2.2.1.Ti=In General

-2.2.1.sec=The Attorney General may bring an action for a criminal violation in the appropriate United States district court against any company officer who completes a certification to the {_Commission} under section 7 of this Act, and who knew that the statements required by the certification are not true.
+2.2.1.sec=The Attorney General may bring an action for a criminal violation in the appropriate United States district court against any company officer who completes a certification to the {_Commission} under section {SanctionSafeHarbor.Xnum} of this Act, and who knew that the statements required by the certification are not true.
 Reckless disregard of whether a statement is true, or a conscious effort to avoid learning the truth, can be construed as acting knowingly under this statute.
-Providing the certification without conducting the review as described in Section 7, or verifying that the review was conducted and completed, may constitute a conscious effort to avoid learning the truth.
+Providing the certification without conducting the review as described in Section {SanctionSafeHarbor.Xnum}, or verifying that the review was conducted and completed, may constitute a conscious effort to avoid learning the truth.

 2.2.2.Ti=Criminal Penalties

-2.2.2.sec=Whoever provides the certification as set forth in Section 7 knowing that the periodic report accompanying the statement contains false or inaccurate information shall be fined not more than $1,000,000 or imprisoned not more than 10 years.
+2.2.2.sec=Whoever provides the certification as set forth in Section {SanctionSafeHarbor.Xnum} knowing that the periodic report accompanying the statement contains false or inaccurate information shall be fined not more than $1,000,000 or imprisoned not more than 10 years.

 2.2.=[G/Z/ol-AA/s2]